octobusjs/octobus/README.md

 [![travis build](https://img.shields.io/travis/viczam/octobus.svg)](https://travis-ci.org/viczam/octobus)

-Octobus is a javascript library that helps you keep your code modular by creating services that communicate with each other through messages.
+Octobus is a javascript library that helps you keep your code modular and extensible by creating services that respond to messages.

 ## Install